Arteriosclerosis is defined by thickening and loss of elasticity of the arterial walls.

 - hyperplastic arteriolosclerosis

 Seen in the elderly, hypertension, diabetic microangiopathy and benign nephrosclerosis.
 A leaky endothelium causes plasma components to deposit in arteriolar walls, leading to hyaline thickening of the walls and luminal narrowing.
-It is the underlying mechanism of small vessel ischaemic changes and lacunar infarcts in the brain of hypertensive patients, and in most renovascular disease.
+It is the underlying mechanism of small vessel ischemic changes and lacunar infarcts in the brain of hypertensive patients and in most renovascular disease.

 Seen usually in malignant hypertension.
 Onion-skin laminated concentric thickening of arteriolar walls causes progressive luminal narrowing.
 It is associated with necrosis of the vessel wall, referred to as a necrotising arteriolitis.